While using composer, you might face errors, we gathered solutions to the most common issues:

 If after running composer commands you see an error about Memory exhausted - it’s a good indication that limits were hit.
-You can check that in greater detail by opening Detailed list of resource usage and finding the composer command in question:

-To solve Memory exhausted issue, you can try running composer with an Unlimited memory flag like this:
+To solve the Memory exhausted issue, you can try running composer with an Unlimited memory flag like this:

 php -d memory_limit=-1 /usr/local/bin/composer [COMMAND] or